 How to invest in overvalued markets

-I'm sure you have also recently seen a lot of articles telling you how expensive or overvalued markets are - comparing the current market valuation to the past.
+I am sure you have also seen a lot of articles telling you how expensive or overvalued markets are - especially in the USA.

 For example like this chart: